Lplumb/Read-Me-Generator/Develop/README.md

 ## Usage

-Generates a read me for a project
+Creates a read me for a coding project

 ## Contributing

 nothing

 ## Tests